vuejs/docs/src/guide/render-function.md

 ## The Virtual DOM tree

-Vue keep the page updated by building a **virtual DOM** to keep track of the changes it needs to make to the real DOM.
+Vue keeps the page updated by building a **virtual DOM** to keep track of the changes it needs to make to the real DOM.
 Taking a closer look at this line:

 ```js
 return Vue.h('h1', {}, this.blogTitle)
 ```

-What is the `h()` function actually returning?
+What is the `h()` function returning?
 It's not _exactly_ a real DOM element.
 It returns a plain object which contains information describing to Vue what kind of node it should render on the page, including descriptions of any child nodes.
 We call this node description a "virtual node", usually abbreviated to **VNode**.
 "Virtual DOM" is what we call the entire tree of VNodes, built by a tree of Vue components.

 ## `h()` Arguments